Skip to content

 • Knowledge — retrieved on demand whenever a knowledge base exists: on each turn Anychat searches for the passages most relevant to what the user just said and supplies them as context.
 Internal sources stay internal — the agent cites public URLs where appropriate but won't reveal internal file names or document identifiers.

-• Tools — actions the agent takes during a turn.
-When it uses one, Anychat carries it out with that agent's configuration (including credentials), hands back the result, and lets the agent continue — all in the same turn, so the user sees only the final reply.
-A tool is offered only when the active Playbook or a referenced Skill calls for it and its configuration is complete.
+• Capability actions — things the agent does mid-turn: booking a slot, searching knowledge, updating a Person record, calling a custom integration.
+Anychat carries the action out with that agent's configuration (including credentials), hands back the result, and lets the agent continue — all in the same turn, so the user sees only the final reply.
+A capability's actions are offered only when the active Playbook (or one of its procedures) calls for them and the capability is ready.

 • Person records — loaded at the start of a turn and saved at the end.
 The agent reads them as context and, when you've allowed it, writes new facts it learns.